akashs101199/akashs101199/README.md

 **The Problem:** Traditional data pipelines require 40-60% of engineering time for manual quality fixes, schema changes, and performance tuning.

-**The Solution:** An autonomous platform where 3 specialized AI agents continuously profile, monitor, and auto-remediate data issues 24/7.
+**The Solution:** An autonomous platform where 3 specialized AI agents continuously profile, monitor, and auto-remediate data issues 24/7 using LLM-powered reasoning.

 #### 🤖 Agent Architecture